How to Pay Super for Your Employees

 - If you have any contractors, you may need to pay superannuation for them too.
 There are certain circumstances where you may have to pay superannuation for contractors, so be sure to check with the ATO or your tax specialist.

 Nationwide Super can make the process simple and easy.
 We have partnered with SCH Online to offer you a ‘clearing house’ solution – where you make one super contribution for all your employees, regardless of which fund their super is with.
 We’ll take care of the rest!
 It doesn’t matter how many staff members you have – we’ll make it easy for you.
-Contact us to find out more.
+Contact us now, or find out more.